junxit/us-congress-bills-110/metadata.md

 - 2007-01-24 — Introduced in House
 - 2007-01-24 — Introduced in House
 - 2007-01-24 — Referred to the House Committee on Veterans' Affairs.
+- 2007-03-02 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2008-07-16 — Committee Consideration and Mark-up Session Held.
+- 2008-07-16 — Ordered to be Reported by Voice Vote.
+- 2008-07-16 — Subcommittee on Disability Assistance and Memorial Affairs Discharged.
+- 2008-07-24 — Placed on the Union Calendar, Calendar No. 491.
+- 2008-07-24 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+110-772.
+- 2008-07-24 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+110-772.